Edmund Scientific Corporation

-Edmund Scientific Corporation, based in Barrington, New Jersey, was founded in 1942 as a retailer of surplus optical parts like lenses.
-It later branched out into complete systems like telescopes and microscopes, and in the 1960s, a wide variety of science toys and kits.
-Through the 1970s and 80s they were best known for their mail order sales and associated catalogs, although they also maintained a retail presence at their factory store.
+Edmund Scientific Corporation, based in Barrington, New Jersey, was a retailer that supplied science related items to educational institutions and hobbyists.
+Founded in 1942 as a retailer of surplus optical parts like lenses, it later branched out into selling a wide variety of new and used experimental hardware, military surplus, multimedia equipment, educational toys, telescopes and microscopes.
+They marketed their products through their mail order sales and associated catalogs, and also maintained a retail presence at their factory store.

-In 1984, the company split into Edmund Scientific and Edmund Industrial Optics, the latter taking over their optical manufacturing.
-Later known simply as Edmund Optics, the commercial side of the company continued to expand and now has a multinational presence.
-In 2001, the two companies were purchased by Boreal Science, which was in turn purchased by VWR International.
-Many of the science toys and kits are currently offered by the online retailer Scientifics Direct.

-Among the company's best-known products were the Astroscan reflector telescope and their inexpensive bimetallic jumping disks.
+Edmund Scientific closed their retail space and sold off their consumer products catalog operation in 2001.
+A spinoff company, Edmund Optics, continues operation out of their Barrington, New Jersey location.

 History

 Origins

 In 1942, amateur photographer Norman W. Edmund (1916–2012) found it hard to find lenses he needed for his hobby.
 He found that the military was happy to sell off less-than-perfect optics for next to nothing and began using these.
 Buying in bulk, he began to sell his own surplus through advertisements in photography magazines.
 It was so successful he founded "'Edmund Salvage Corporation'" in 1942.
 Working from a card table in his home, the company soon had so much stock that they had to rent space in more than 30 separate garages.